How it works

 But maybe other friends would love to join – you just never asked them for this particular activity.

 Why don't we just ask more broadly?
-Because directly asking someone outside the "usual suspects" feels strange: "Why is he asking me to the opera?
-We never go to the opera together."
+Because directly asking someone outside the "usual suspects" feels strange: "An invite out of nowhere?
+We've never done this before."

 The key difference: